Classical Academy Middle School partners with parents to create self-directed, passionate learners who are able to think, communicate and achieve.

 M Track Program

 CAMS teachers are passionate about using hands-on activities, collaborative learning, and real-world applications in daily lessons.
 Courses are rich in technology instruction, and all classrooms offer access to devices in daily activities.
-On Monday and Friday, students complete assignments in math, English, history, and science at home with the support and instruction provided by the homeschooling parent.
+On Monday and Friday, students complete assignments in all subjects at home with the support and instruction provided by the homeschooling parent.

 Summit Learning Program

 The Summit Learning program helps students become self-directed learners with a strong academic foundation.
-Within the Summit Learning program, students attend school Tuesday, Wednesday, and Thursday from 8:25 am – 3:15 pm.
-During the school day, students are taught all core subjects including English, history, science, and math.
-On Monday and Friday, students complete assignments in math, English, history and science at home with the support and instruction provided by the homeschooling parent.
+Within the Summit Learning Program, students attend school Tuesday, Wednesday, and Thursday from 8:25 am – 3:15 pm.
+During the school day, students take all core subjects including English, history, science, and math with a credentialed teacher, specializing in middle school instruction.
+On Monday and Friday, students complete assignments in all subjects at home with the support and instruction provided by the homeschooling parent.

 As a Summit Learning partner, we use a comprehensive curriculum created by Summit Learning’s Curriculum & Assessment team, modified by Classical Academy teachers.
 Courses are aligned to Common Core State Standards and other sets of standards relevant to specific disciplines.